Stop the Bleed

 Katy CPR & First Aid is a registered provider of the Stop the Bleeding training program developed by the American College of Surgeons Committee on Trauma.

 This training is ideal for schools and manufacturing businesses.
-Taking only 90 minutes to complete, your team will be prepared through hands-on practice to be able to apply direct pressure, pack a wound and use a tourniquet to stop bleeding while waiting for professional help to arrive.
+In just 90 minutes, your team will be prepared through hands-on practice to apply direct pressure, pack a wound, and use a tourniquet to stop bleeding while waiting for professional help to arrive.

 Life-threatening bleeding can happen after a serious accident.
 This training turns you and your team into responders rather than just witnesses.